 Another counter-argument claims UBI thwarts the public’s motivation and ambitions.
 Receiving free money each month will generate a “lifetime of dependence,” as Goldin claims.
 This dependence, however, is already a growing issue; in 2015, the Current Population Survey showed that 18% of unmarried men and 23% of unmarried women between the ages of 25 and 54 were not in the workforce.
 We should not worry about UBI causing this dependence, but rather if UBI will make it worse.
 But Yang’s campaign provides enough evidence to support their claims that UBI actually stimulates the public; with more resources and a stronger safety net, people are more likely to participate in entrepreneurship, social institutions, and actually meaningful work.
 Current welfare programs may sometimes take away benefits from recipients who pursue career options (for example, if you are on disability, getting a job means you are not disabled).
 Establishing UBI would remove the problems with participating in a society while receiving benefits.
 Even giving a check to the rich would help by removing the stigma from receiving cash transfers from the government—those with money are more likely to pay into a system from which they are receiving benefits.

 In 1972, Yoneji Masuda and the Japan Computer Usage Development Institute presented a plan to the Japanese government with the purpose of creating “a society that brings about a general flourishing state of human intellectual creativity, instead of affluent material consumption.”
-The plan, set to be completed by the year 2000, had three phases:
+The plan, set to be completed by the year 2000, had three stages of socio-economic impact:

-Phase 1. - In which technology does the work previously done for humans based on automation.
+Stage 1 - in which technology does the work previously done by humans (automation).

 UBI, by itself, is not a sustainable solution.
 By giving people money every month we are trusting they will use it to grow themselves and support their families, but we cannot control how it is ultimately used.
 We must pair UBI with some sort of societal shift in which we begin to demonstrate to each other that we believe, truly, that each person’s life is worth living.
 The reality is, technology is advancing at a faster rate than our social policies and values are.
 The ways in which we value each other has not changed, and therefore the value we place on productivity and efficiency remain the same.
 But how can we compete with the productivity of an automated machine?
 We must, then, change how we value each other’s worth, change how societies value human life and experience, and let technology serve us under that purpose.